KellerJordan/cifar10-zoo/data_valuation/README.md

 Result 1. ("bad + bad = good")

 - (Baseline): Training on a random balanced half of CIFAR-2 yields 90.1% accuracy.
 - Proof: `result1.py`.
-We construct an *adversarial* split of CIFAR-2, into balanced halves A and B, such that A yields 66.0% and B yields 69.4% accuracy (much much worse than the random split).
+We construct an *adversarial* split of CIFAR-2, into balanced halves A and B, such that A yields 66.0% and B yields 69.4% accuracy (much worse than the random split).

 ---